shepherdjerred/macos-cross-compiler/README.md

 The table below shows the name of the executable for each architecture/compiler pair.

 > [!NOTE]
-> By default the target kernel version is `darwin22`.
-You'll need to change `darwin22` if you choose to compile for another kernel version.
+> The target kernel version is `darwin22`.
+You'll need to build a new Docker image if you want to support a different kernel version.

 |          | x86_64                         | aarch64                         |
 |----------|--------------------------------|---------------------------------|